-Due to a change in management, all bookings made prior to October 1st 2019 have not been adequately recorded and therefore are not confirmed.
-If you have made a booking prior to this date, please call the office on 07 4782 0186 or email [email protected] to confirm your booking.
+Groper Creek Caravan Park is now under new management.
+All bookings made prior to October 1st 2019 have not been adequately recorded and therefore are not confirmed.
+If you have made a booking prior to this date, please call new Managers Dan & Jeanette Garvey PH 07 4782 0186 or email [email protected] to confirm your booking.
+We look forward to welcoming you!

 Please accept our deepest apologies for any inconvenience caused and we are trying our best to rectify these issues.